yeti-switch/doc/docs/disconnect-codes.rst

 -------------------------------

 Internal Error $code
-    Node generated internal error and there is no appropiate entry in database.
+    Node generated internal error and there is no appropriate entry in database.
     In other words: internal error were not resolved.
     It's a bug or versions mismatch between node and database.
 Ringing timeout